Friday, August 30, 2013

 And here is a photo I took of the happy couple, after the ceremony.
 CONGRATULATIONS ADAM AND MONICA!!

 When I was sitting in the wedding ceremony area, waiting for the bride and groom to walk down the aisle, I looked upward into the canopy of mature bay trees and majestic oaks above me, and I saw the pattern of this HEART-shaped opening, made by the overhanging trees and branches.
-It was the perfect visual aid I needed to help me (fondly!)remember one of my First Place 4 Health ( www.FirstPlace4Health.com ) memory verses from Psalm 37:4, that says "Delight yourself in the LORD and he will give you the desires of your heart."
-This Wildwood Wedding Expedition was definitely a delightful desire of my heart, and brought me MILES OF SMILES!
+It was the perfect visual aid I needed to help me (fondly!)remember some of my First Place 4 Health ( www.FirstPlace4Health.com ) memory verses from Psalm 37:4-5, that says "Delight yourself in the LORD and he will give you the desires of your HEART.
+COMMIT everything you do to the Lord.
+Trust Him, and he will help you."
+Being at this Wildwood Wedding, where a loving couple expressed their COMMITMENT to one another, had been a desire of my HEART, and brought me MILES OF SMILES!
 Tricia

 Posted by Picasa